coulsobr/ENSE405-Initiative-Insights/README.md

-# Welcome to the _Initiative Insights: SDG Navigator_ repository
+# Welcome to the _Initiative Insights: SDG Navigator_ Repository

 ## Student Name